-Both houses have been extensively refurbished.
-Each is equipped with a permanent water supply, solar panels providing hot water, a water filtration system and a generator, as power cuts can last up to 16 hours a day.
+LBU has a large, beautiful house with a garden, basketball court, and a laundry.
+It has been extensively refurbished and is equipped with a permanent water supply, solar panels providing hot water, a water filtration system and a generator, as power cuts happen nearly every day.

 The focus is on family life, unlike the regimented atmosphere in some larger institutions.
 Each child’s nutritional, educational and health needs are fully met, but they also receive individual love and care.

 Extra-curricular activities nurture imagination and social skills.
 We want the children to have a wide vision of the world, not limited to the orphanage and its immediate surroundings.